PlayStation 3 accessories: Wireless keypad

-The wireless keypad peripheral (CECHZK1x, where x is a region code) was launched in Europe on November 28, 2008, early December 2008 in North America, and came to Japan in late 2008.
-As well as acting as keyboard, the wireless keypad features a touchpad button (labeled as a pointing hand, similar to the pointer used in the web browser), which allows the surface of the keypad to be used as a touchpad, allowing users to move the pointer by sliding their fingers around the keypad surface.
+The wireless keypad peripheral (CECH-ZK1xx, where xx is a region code) was launched in Europe on November 28, 2008, early December 2008 in North America, and came to Japan in late 2008.
+As well as acting as keyboard, the wireless keypad features a touchpad button (labelled as a pointing hand, similar to the pointer used in the web browser), which allows the surface of the keypad to be used as a touchpad, allowing users to move the pointer by sliding their fingers around the keypad surface.
 When in touchpad mode, the left and right arrow buttons act as left and right mouse buttons, respectively.

 Although designed to be directly attached to the controller, the keypad features an internal battery and an independent Bluetooth connection, and does not connect to the controller electronically in any way, meaning it can function separately from the controller.
 The keypad must be first connected to the PlayStation 3 via a USB mini-B to USB-A cable or put into Bluetooth discovery mode (by holding down the "blue" modifier key when switching the device on) so it can be paired and subsequently used.
 Discovery mode can also be used to pair the keypad with other Bluetooth compatible devices such as computers and mobile phones, where it will function as both a keyboard and a touchpad (where supported by the host device).
 The keypad also features two shortcut buttons, letting users jump to the "Friends" screen and "Message Box" on the XMB during game play.